 The El Mirador Homeowners Association (EMHA) is in Santa Teresa, NM.

-This website is dedicated to events between a homeowner and the El Mirador Homeowners Association (EMHA) occurring in the El Mirador subdivision of Santa Teresa, NM.
+This website is dedicated to events between Homeowner X and the El Mirador Homeowners Association (EMHA) occurring in the El Mirador subdivision of Santa Teresa, NM.

 Homeowner associations have bad reputations, some deserved, some undeserved.
 It seems that certain personality types gravitate together to form cabals that can, if allowed, consume an association in very negative ways.
 In one instance, Samir Farran et al. v.
 Olde Belhaven Towne Owners' Association, the HOA bankrupted itself and had to sell its common area over a dispute arising from a political sign.